 In the first place, sources in the Georgian language are indicated, followed by the sources in English, in French, in German, and lastly, in the Russian language.

-Normative material is placed after the cited sources, which were applicable, in the bibliography.
+Normative materials is placed after the cited sources, which were applicable, in the bibliography.

-Normative material is indicated in the bibliography only when the author uses it without citing or paraphrasing it.
-Cited or paraphrased normative material, as mentioned above, is indicated only in footnotes.
+Normative materials is indicated in the bibliography only when the author uses it without citing or paraphrasing it.
+Cited or paraphrased normative materials, as mentioned above, is indicated only in footnotes.

 When the author uses in-text citation or paraphrase of the articles 15, 27, and 30 of the Civil Procedure Code of Georgia, these articles are indicated only in the footnotes and is not placed in the bibliography.